Too often, responsibility for managing and monitoring supplier records and relationships is diluted across the organization.

 Automation has the potential to deliver this level of ongoing savings in a way that penetrates the very heart of the business.
 It generates knowledge that informs negotiations with suppliers for better deals, helping to guard against price fluctuations and to model costs more accurately.
 And it can provide considerable improvements - as much as 65 percent - in the supplier accreditation process.
 For example, a typical business probably has numerous stationery suppliers in its database - even allowing for record duplication.
 These could be reduced and relationships with the selected few managed far more efficiently.

-For Procurement, rationalisation also delivers considerable benefits on the risk management front - an increasingly pressing consideration, particularly for public sector organisations that typically engage with many thousands of suppliers and don't have the time and resources to undertake a comprehensive, largely manual review.
+For Procurement, rationalization also delivers considerable benefits on the risk management front - an increasingly pressing consideration, particularly for public sector organizations that typically engage with many thousands of suppliers and don't have the time and resources to undertake a comprehensive, largely manual review.

 A supplier might be apparently low-value and low-volume, and hardly an obvious choice for management.
 But if they are supplying seemingly mundane food products to a school, for example, the potential risk of e-coli contamination should demand close monitoring.
 The knowledge generated by an automated system would help to identify, accommodate and categorise such specific requirements.